 West Silver Valley Air Quality Improvement Projects

-In January 2015, a portion of the West Silver Valley, which includes Pinehurst, Smelterville, Kellogg, Wardners, and Kingston, was designated by EPA as a nonattainment area for fine particulate pollution (PM2.5).
+In January 2015, a portion of the West Silver Valley (WSV), which includes Pinehurst, Smelterville, Kellogg, Wardners, and Kingston, was designated by EPA as a nonattainment area for fine particulate pollution (PM2.5).
 This means the area had persistent high PM2.5 levels that were above the federal health-based standards for outdoor air pollution.

 Reducing Residential Wood Combustion Emissions

 Residential wood combustion is a significant source of direct PM2.5 emissions in the WSV.
-Winter weather in the West Silver Valley brings air stagnation conditions and strong inversions during which smoke from widespread woodstove use produces unhealthy air quality.
+Winter weather in the WSV brings air stagnation conditions and strong inversions during which smoke from widespread woodstove use produces unhealthy air quality.
 The valley is subject to frequent inversions where particulates in the lower atmosphere are unable to rise or move out of the area, leading to a build-up of particulates and poor air quality.

 |Woodstove Change-Out Program|